BiliqeesA/Hotel-reservation-report/README.md

 ### DATA VISUALIZATION & INSIGHTS

 The project aims to forecast whether the guest will keep or cancel their reservation.
 The questions I'd be responding to are listed below.
-- The year-by-year reservations
+- The year-on-year reservations
-- The month-by-month reservations
+- The month-on-month reservations
 - The weekly reservations
 - The guest booking status
 - The percentage of returning visitors